Shawkat Ali (politician)

 Col. Shawkat Ali (27 January 1937 – 16 November 2020) was a Bangladeshi politician who served as a deputy speaker of the Jatiya Sangsad.
 He was a member of the Awami League.
 He was one of the accused in the historic Agartala Conspiracy Case and a freedom fighter in the Liberation War of Bangladesh.

 Early life

 Ali was born in Shariatpur, British India (now in Bangladesh), to Munshi Mobarak and Maleka Begum.
 He was the eldest son among nine children.
-Shawkat completed his LL.B. from Comilla Law College under the University of Dhaka in 1958 before he joined the Pakistan Army as a commissioned officer the following year.
+He passed his matriculation from khepupara High School in 1953.
+He completed his Intermediate of Commerce from Jaganath College in 1956.
+While studying Jaganath College he joined Police Directorate as a Lower Division Assistant due to financial crisis.
+Later he joined the Secretariat at same rank.
+In 1958 he completed his Bachelor of Commerce degree from Dhaka University.
+In the same year he joined the Pakistan Army.
+Shawkat completed his LL.B. from Comilla Law College under the University of Dhaka in 1958.

+He joined the Officers Training School as a cadet of 7th Officers Training School Course in 1958.
+He was commissioned in the Ordnance core of Pakistan Army on 24 January 1959.
+He was first posted to Ordnance Depot Quetta.
+In 1962 he was posted to Central Ordnance Depot Rawalpindi.
+Later he served as the Commanding Officer of 94th Independent Ammunition Depot in Comilla Cantonment.
+In February 1967 he was posted to Ordnance School as Instructor.

 Agartala Conspiracy Case

 Ali was a captain in 1968 when he was Accused No. 26 of the 35 implicated in the Agartala Conspiracy Case as a conspirator to secede East Pakistan from Pakistan.
 Initially, he was supposed to be tried before a court-martial, but the Government of Pakistan felt they would benefit more from a civil trial.
 The charges were dropped the next year amidst public protest; Ali was still forced to retire in 1969.

 Although it was largely thought that the case was only meant to frame Sheikh Mujibur Rahman and others, in 2010, and on the anniversary of the withdrawal of the case on 22 February 2011, Ali confessed to the Parliament at a point of order that the charges read out to them were accurate, stating that they formed a Shangram Parishad (action committee) under Rahman for the sedition and secession of East Pakistan.